 Northeast Georgia Medical Center, Inc. (NGMC) was formed to serve and promote the public health of the general population and operates an acute care hospital with a 557-bed campus in Gainesville and a 134-bed campus in Braselton, and their related facilities, for the benefit of the general public.
+Effective October 2023, Braselton ASC, LLC (Braselton ASC) began operations.
+Braselton ASC is an Ambulatory Surgery Center that was formed to provide more access to outpatient surgical services.
+This entity is included in NGMC's operations.

 Northeast Georgia Health System, Inc. (NGHS) is the parent company to NGMC.
 The financial statements of NGMC are included in the consolidated financial statements of NGHS and affiliates.
-The accompanying financial statements reflect the financial position and operating results of NGMC and include various allocations of expenses, gains, losses and associated liabilities from NGHS.
+The accompanying financial statements reflect the financial position and operating results of NGMC and include various allocations of expenses, gains, losses, and associated liabilities from NGHS.
 Certain disclosures herein relate to NGHS as a whole (rather than just NGMC) and are identified as NGHS disclosures in the notes to the financial statements.
 Due to the nature of allocations of NGHS activities and liabilities to NGMC, these financial statements may not reflect the financial position and results of operations of NGMC on a stand-alone basis.